mckayc/task-donegeon/README.md

 ### Phase 2: Core Gameplay & Personalization
 This phase introduces major new creative outlets and systems for deeper engagement.

+-   **Theme Creator:** An admin tool to create and edit custom visual themes (colors, fonts, etc.) that can be sold in a market.
 -   **User-Created Content:** A system allowing Explorers to design their own quests and items, then submit them to admins for approval.
 This fosters creativity and allows the game world to be co-created by its members.
 -   **Reward Rarity & Limits:** Ability to specify how many of a certain reward can be claimed, creating rare or one-of-a-kind items.
 -   **Automated Quest Rotation:** A system for automatically rotating daily or weekly duties among guild members to ensure fair distribution of chores.